FTX founder charged in scheme to defraud crypto investors

 He added: “This is just plain, old-fashioned embezzlement, taking money from others and using it for your own purposes.”

 Before his arrest, Bankman-Fried had been holed up in his luxury compound in the Bahamas.
-U.S. authorities are expected to request his extradition to the U.S., although the timing of that request is unclear.
+U.S. authorities are expected to request his extradition to the U.S.

-At a court hearing in the Bahamas on Tuesday, prosecutors argued that Bankman-Fried was a flight risk and should be held without bail, according to Our News, a broadcast news company based there.
-His lawyers said he is likely to request a formal extradition hearing.
+Bankman-Fried was denied bail at a court hearing in the Bahamas on Tuesday after prosecutors argued he was a flight risk, according to Our News, a broadcast news company based there.

 Bankman-Fried’s was previously one of the world’s wealthiest people on paper; at one point his net worth reached $26.5 billion, according to Forbes.
 He was a prominent personality in Washington, donating millions of dollars to Democrats and Republicans.
 U.S. Attorney Williams said Tuesday that Bankman-Fried made “tens of millions of dollars” in illegal campaign donations.